alejosilvestre/Portfolio/PowerBI_dashboard/README.md

-# Power BI Dashboad - Subscriptions company based
+# Power BI Dashboard - Subscriptions company based

 This projects is related with the SQL project in this Repo.
 The dashboard aim is to caputure the main KPIs of the business of a certain company.
 It's global business is based on a subscription and renewal scheme offering diverse products worldwide.